os2display/display-client/README.md

 #### JSON for backend form

-If the template should be configured from the admin backend, it needs a json file.
-As of now, the form is:
+To populate the slide with data an admin form is needed.
+This is configured in a json file:

 **input**: _input | header | image | select | checkbox_
 **name**: A name, should be unique